 12. Copy Access key ID and Secret access key into the safe place.

-You can now use your access keys to mount Amazon S3 bucket.
+You can now use your access keys to add new Amazon S3 account to S3 Browser.

 "S3 Browser is an invaluable tool to me as a web developer to easily manage my automated site backups" -Bob Kraft, Web Developer